 So when it comes to your submission, your voice and the depth of travel information you share is key!

+See something on the list that you can write about?
 This is what a guest post for Practical Wanderlust needs:

 - Your guest post should drip with sass.
 We’re looking for general hilariousness and funny anecdotes, told with ridiculousness and humor (but not like, in a mean way).
 Do you got jokes?
 Jokes are good.
 We also like cussing (although we try to bleep that sh*t out).
 If your friends describe you as “the funny one” and also “the one to ask for travel recommendations,” you’re a fantastic fit for Practical Wanderlust.
 (And also, can we be friends?)